Honey Bees in Chimney

 When removing “honeybees in chimney” we aim to remove all the bees alive, the comb, the honey and the bees wax.
 We have not yet needed to dismantle a chimney to do this – not saying we haven’t felt like using a stick of dynamite on the odd occasion, or that it maybe necessary to do sometime in the future, but for now we have not had to dismantle a chimney.

-The most common reason for honey bees colonising these locations have been due to the poor condition of the flaunching as a result of weathering over the years.
+The most common reason for honey bees being able to colonise these locations is down to the poor condition of the flaunching as a result of weathering and very often poor workmanship.

-In these situations we need to remove the flaunching to allow proper access to remove the bees.
+When working on a honey bees in chimney removal we need to remove the flaunching and pot to allow proper access to the chimney flue to remove the bees.

 For further information on bee removal and relocation please use the contact form in the side bar or call 02922 401649 to speak to someone local who knows all about it.